Das-Kollektiv/tdme2/README.md

         - to react on events with like on-mouse-click, ... and on-change for elements
         - to manipulate conditions of elements, values of element controller and node properties
     - supports position and color based effects in combination with conditions that can also be defined via XML
+- MiniScript
+	- very small implementation of a scripting language without byte code, VM or what ever
+	- runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
+	- can be easily extended by writing state machine machine states and script methods in C++
+	- only works with the following data type primitives: boolean, integer, float, string, vector3 and transformations
+	- when calling script methods/returning from methods it does not use references or pointers but only value by copy
+	- supports operators by operator to method mapping by a preprocessor run
+	- supports loops and conditions
+	- sort of event based
+	- how to use:
+	  - each script is attached to a game entity so it for now does not need something like OOP
+	  - communication between script instances is possible via setting/getting variables
+	    - if required we will add methods support in the scripts itself
+	  - complex logic should still be implemented by a game developer in C++ by extending MiniScript
+	  - game designers can use MiniScript + those methods to implement high level game logic
+	- can be "easily" transpiled to C++ later
+	- MiniScript methods/states know about them self, so a whole documentation for MiniScript usage can be generated later
 - Networking module, which consists of
     - UDP server
         - n:m threading model with non blocked IO via kernel event mechanismns(epoll, kqueue or select)